 - We immediately alert a client of any critical review when it is posted.

 - We draft an immediate response for the practice’s review before posting on the website where the criticism appeared.

 - We deploy a highly advanced online patient satisfaction survey that uses proprietary computer coding to screen for the happiest and unhappiest patients.
-Each group is then managed wholly differently.
+Each group is then managed differently.

-- We help the practice promote the post-appointment survey in its offices, helping garner more responses from more patients.
+- We help the practice promote the post-appointment survey in its offices, garnering more responses from more patients.
 This identifies the complainers in order to address their concerns privately before they go online to vent.
 The survey also identifies the happy patients and encourages them to post a review online.

 - We provide additional feedback mechanisms on each client’s website to encourage private complaints and public praise.

 - We provide each practice with reputation-management training and support designed to boost overall patient satisfaction.